-FDA fails to approve long-acting cabotegravir/rilpivirine (Cabenuva) injections due to unspecified manufacturing concerns
+FDA decision on long-acting cabotegravir/rilpivirine (Cabenuva) injections delayed due to scale-up manufacturing problems

 Simon Collins, HIV i-Base

 On 21 December 2019, ViiV Healthcare issued a press release on the recent FDA decision not to approve cabotegravir/rilpivirine (CAB/RPV LA) long-acting injections.